lukmanr/CLVPipelines/clv_pipelines/README.md

 ### Implementation details
 #### Data preprocessing and feature engineering
-The pipeline uses a custom **Load transactions** component - implemented as a [ligthweight Python compoment](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/) - to check for the location of an input dataset with sales transactions.
+The pipeline uses a custom **Load transactions** component - implemented as a [ligthweight Python compoment](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/) - to check for the location of the input dataset with sales transactions.
 If the input dataset is in GCS, **Load transactions** moves the data to a staging table in BigQuery.
 If the input dataset is already in BigQuery **Load transactions** moves on.

 Another [ligthweight Python compoment](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/) - **Prepare query** - loads a sql query template and substitutes placeholders in the template with the values passed to it as runtime parameters.
 The template location is also passed as a runtime parameter.
 The automated build process automatically sets the default value of the template location to the GCS URL where the template was deployed.
 The template is encoded using [Jinja2](http://jinja.pocoo.org/) format and **Prepare query** uses **Jinja2** library to substitue placeholders.